StudioDeTelevision/admiraljs/README.md

 AdmiralJS allows a quick generation of an admin interface, letting you spend more interesting time on the design of the front end with your favorite framework.

 - Customisable field editors for your models
+- Change your model structure on the fly ! (great for development)
 - Instant admin generation from a schema.json
 - Pluggable on any CRUD or RESTFUL API  (optimized for SailsJS)
 - Written in javascript with requirejs / jquery / backbone